My Sweet Land: Oscar submission

 In September 2024, Jordan selected the film as the country's submission for the Academy Award for Best International Feature Film.
 In November 2024, Jordan withdrew the film for consideration following diplomatic pressure from Azerbaijan.
 Additionally the film was banned in Jordan.

 Hairabedian responded by stating: "It’s a film that has documented a place and a life that no longer exists now.
 Film and documentary art is one of the most important and effective tools to continue telling the truth that has been cleansed, silenced".

+Censorship

+In April 2025, the University of California, Berkeley, sparked a free-speech controversy after canceling a scheduled screening of the documentary My Sweet Land, which depicts the life of a child in Nagorno-Karabakh.
+Scheduled for April 24 (Armenian Genocide Remembrance Day), the event was canceled just 24 hours prior by the UC Berkeley Human Rights Center.
+The university reportedly received demands from the Consulate General of Azerbaijan and government-funded scholarship students to halt the screening, labeling the film "political propaganda."
+UC Berkeley attributed the cancellation to security concerns and a lack of adequate staffing to manage potential protests, denying that political pressure influenced the decision.
+The move was condemned by the California Armenian Legislative Caucus and civil liberties groups as a violation of academic freedom and an instance of foreign interference on campus.
+Following months of sustained advocacy, the screening was eventually held at Berkeley Law on September 18, 2025, accompanied by a panel discussion on human rights.